 Statement record will be sent to suspense if a change has occurred to the statement record.
 This reason will also be returned if a policy that a statement record has been matched to, but not processed, is modified as it needs to be matched again to ensure the modified policy is still a match for the statement record.

-Unauthorised revenue
+Unauthorised Revenue

 Statement record will be sent to suspense if the adviser is not authorised to receive specific revenue, as determined by the Contact Category, Revenue Type and Product Type options.